Automations

 - Update priority — set the card priority level

-Each action is executed atomically.
-If an action fails (e.g., the target column no longer exists), the failure is recorded in the execution trace without affecting other rules.
+Each action runs server-side.
+If an action cannot apply (for example because the target column no longer exists), that run is skipped without blocking other automation rules.

 Example Rules